FernandoBasso/ReadTheDocs-Dev-How-To/CONTRIBUTING.md

 ## Commit Types

 Anyone is welcome to add, fix, correct and enlighten anything in this project.
-Since this is a wiki of sorts project, which is published at Read The Docs using Sphinx, many different topics are commited here.
+Since this is a wiki of sorts project, which is published at Read The Docs using Sphinx, many different topics are committed here.
 Therefore, let's try to write commit title (subjects) with a commit *type* prefix.

 Examples of types: